JayMass5800/HabitV8/TESTING_IN_APP_PURCHASE_CUTOFF.md

 ## Overview

-The app has a 30-day trial period where users can access premium features.
-After the trial expires, premium features are locked until the user purchases the premium version.
+The app has a 30-day trial period where users can access all features.
+After the trial expires, **the entire app is locked** and users must purchase the premium version to continue using the app.
 This testing guide helps you verify this behavior works correctly.

 ## Debug Utilities Added